 - Appropriate length to tell the story: 3/5

 - Sexuality: mild; some kissing; references to intercourse (Elisa is married to King Alejandro in the second chapter)

 - Violence: medium; several deaths, blood, fire, murder

 - Drugs/Alcohol: mild; poisoning/drugging with a local plant

 Let’s start a discussion!
-Does serious spirituality in a book cause you to like it less?
+Does spirituality in a book affect your reading enjoyment?